Pioreactor/docs.pioreactor/user-guide/29-Automations/03-led-automations.md

 ### Light/Dark cycle

-**Requires:** up to 2 LEDs, in channels B and C.
+**Requires:** up to 2 LEDs, in channels C and D.

-This automation will turn the LEDs in channels B & C ON and OFF on a predetermined scheduale, specified by `light_duration_hours` and `dark_duration_hours`.
+This automation will turn the LEDs in channels C & D on and off on a predetermined scheduale, specified by `light_duration_hours` and `dark_duration_hours`.
 The intensity of the LED is given by `light_intensity`.
-The LEDs start ON. `duration` is set to be 60 minutes.
+The LEDs start ON. `duration` is permanently set to be 60 minutes / 1 hour.